Read and Download

-Students in MFADT-Paris benefit from small classes and a studio-based curriculum that both fosters community with peers and faculty members in Paris and New York and enriches collaborative projects.
+Students in MFADT-Paris benefit from small classes and a studio-based curriculum that fosters community with peers and faculty members in Paris and New York and enriches collaborative projects.
 Topics taught in MFADT-Paris include interactive systems such as games, physical interfaces, interactive art, dynamic data visualization, and mobile media.
 Each semester, students take a studio course that offers opportunities to develop their research and creative practice and connect with the MFADT community in New York.
 Students will also take an academic course each semester.
 The dean will teach the first-semester course Design for This Century.

 Many course lectures will be delivered as videos and accompanied by downloadable slides.
 An on-site recitation section will provide context for the lectures, time for discussion, and support for assignments.
 In Collaboration Studios, students will apply their design skills and collaborative abilities in projects for local contexts.
 Courses such as Creativity and Computation Lab will extend and reinforce the programming and physical computing skills that students learned in orientation week during the DT Symposium.

 The small size of the Paris program makes possible a new kind of course on interactive practice—the Design and Technology Workshop.
 These workshops will expose students to a range of object-types, tools, techniques, and methodologies used in fields related to the Design and Technology program.
 They will also facilitate a peer exchange between students, faculty, and alumni of Paris and New York and bring regional guest lecturers to campus.